ojoshiro/ojoshiro/README.md

 It's "alumin--I--um" (Because I'm inthere).

 There are 2 genders: XX and XY.
 Anyone not XX or XY is either suffering from Down- or Turner Syndrome.
+If you want more options, start a legal procedure against Mother Nature.

 "You should behave differently because I'm..." is just as much discrimination as "You can't because you're..."
 (And "Black lives matter"?
 You honestly think that anything on this floating grain of sand matters?)

 Covid19 would not have been a problem if politicians had only elaborated their panic-actions: Stay 1.5 meter apart IN THE BEDROOM.
 Wear a facemask OVER YOUR GENITALIA.
-The problem never was a virus. the problem was not being intelligent enough to see that a sphere only has a limited surface.
+The problem never was a virus. the problem was not being intelligent enough to see that a sphere although it has no edges only has a limited surface.

 All you need for a gorgeous sunset is a star, a planet and an atmosphere.